 - Posts can expose your lifestyle habits: If you are trying to fight for lower spousal support payments and claim to unable to afford it, but post online about vacations, outings, or pricey purchases, a judge will think you are a liar.
 You might also be accused of wastefully dissipating assets or hiding assets, which can impact how your marital assets are divided.

 If you do continue to use social media at this time, never post about your divorce and, if you are ever unsure about a post, ask your divorce attorney for advice.

 Contact an Experienced Divorce Attorney Today!

 If you are getting a divorce, do not hesitate to obtain skilled legal guidance from an experienced divorce attorney.
-At The King Law Firm, our divorce team is committed to helping clients get through this complex and emotional process as smoothly as possible while protecting their interests.
+At Empire Law, our divorce team is committed to helping clients get through this complex and emotional process as smoothly as possible while protecting their interests.
 We can assist you regardless if your case can be resolved amicably or requires litigation and will always aim to obtain the best possible results for your circumstances, so you can enjoy a fresh new start in life.